 Stop being a software ostrich!

 Kubernetes is stable and boring, according to Nikhita Raghunath, principal software engineer at Broadcom.
-And while that is great, because it means Kubernetes is ubiquitous, it also means attackers are not going to leave things alone.
-In fact they are only going to get a lot sneakier.
+And while that is great because it means Kubernetes is ubiquitous, it also means attackers will not leave things alone.
+They are only going to get a lot sneakier.
 So “if you think cloud native is done disrupting things, buckle up, because things are about to get wild,” Raghunath said.

 From actually *using* SBOMs to AI bills of materials and quantum computing, security has to be built into every layer so we can truly disrupt cloud native, Raghunath explained.